nasa/cumulus/docs/deployment/config_descriptions.md

     ExampleService:
       minTasks: 1
       maxTasks: 10
-      scaleInActivityScheduleTime: 5000
+      scaleIn:
+        metricName: ActivityScheduleTime
+        namespace: AWS/States
+        period: 60
+        stat: Average
-      scaleInAdjustmentPercent: -5
+        adjustmentPercent: -5
-      scaleOutActivityScheduleTime: 10000
+        comparisonOperator: LessThanThreshold
+        threshold: 5000
+      scaleOut:
+        metricName: ActivityScheduleTime
+        namespace: AWS/States
+        period: 60
+        stat: Average
-      scaleOutAdjustmentPercent: 10
+        adjustmentPercent: 10
+        comparisonOperator: GreaterThanOrEqualToThreshold
+        threshold: 10000
+      activityName: ExampleService
 ```

+In this example configuration, the scaling of tasks is based on the `ActivityScheduleTime`
+metric, which measures how long (in milliseconds) an activity waited before being picked
+up for processing.
+If the average activity is waiting more than the configured
+`scaleOut.threshold` time, then additional tasks will be added to the
+service.
+If the average activity is waiting less than the configured
+`scaleIn.threshold` time, then tasks will be removed from the service.
+Ideally, the average wait time for tasks should settle somewhere between
+`scaleIn.threshold` and `scaleOut.threshold`.

-In this example configuration, the minimum number of tasks is 1 and the maximum
+In this example, the minimum number of tasks is 1 and the maximum
 is 10.
 If the average time for activities to be started is less than 5 seconds,
 then the number of tasks configured for the service will be reduced by 5%.
 If
 the average time for activities to be started is greater than 10 seconds, then